balzss/konyha/README.md

 ### Features:

-- Optimised for smaller screens
+- Works on every screensize
 - Material Design 3
 - Dark and light theme
-- Tagging, and filtering by tags
+- Tagging, and filtering
 - Authentication with email, Github or Google

+Features to come:

+- Groceries list
+- Portion calculator
+- Export to json, csv or html
+- Create and host static site with selected or all recipes

 ### Prerequisites: